Journal of Scientific Exploration

 Digital USD Citation

 Sheehan, D. P., "Energy, Entropy and the Environment (How to Increase the First by Decreasing the Second to Save the Third)" (2008).
-Physics and Biophysics: Faculty Publications.
+Physics and Biophysics: Faculty Scholarship.
 5.